bhoov/amtutorial/_docs/tutorial/energy_transformer.html.md

 ## Introducing Energy into the Transformer

-We will now build a kind of associative memory called the “Energy Transformer” (Hoover et al. 2024) that turns the familiar transformer operation into an energy minimization.
+We will now build a kind of associative memory called the “Energy Transformer” \[1\] that turns the familiar transformer operation into an energy minimization.
 Energy Transformer (ET) defines a single energy on an **x** ∈ ℝ<sup>*N* × *D*</sup> collection of tokens, where we can think of each token **x**<sub>*B*</sub> as a “particle” that knows some information about itself and needs to figure out what it should become.
 Some particles (unmasked tokens) already know their identity, while others (masked tokens) only know their position and must discover their identity by interacting with their neighbors.

 Minimizing the energy of the Energy Transformer (ET) is a recurrent process.
 The entire transformer consists of a single Transformer block,